the1lab/1lab/src/Cat/Displayed/Cartesian/Discrete.lagda.md

 This is readily seen to be invertible.
 But the action on morphisms is slightly more complicated.
-Recall that, since $P$ is a discrete fibration, every span $b' \liesover b \xot{f} a$ has a contractible space of Cartesian cart-lift $(a', f')$.
+Recall that, since $P$ is a discrete fibration, every span $b' \liesover b \xot{f} a$ has a contractible space of Cartesian lifts $(a', f')$.
 Our functor must, given objects
 $a'', b'$, a map $f : a \to b$, and a proof that $a'' = a'$, produce a map $a'' \to_f b$ --- so we can take the canonical $f' : a' \to_f b$ and transport it over the given $a'' = a'$.